The Braves finally win a postseason series, ending a streak that was old enough to vote

 Last October, the Braves featured a playoff rotation of Dallas Keuchel, Mike Foltynewicz and Mike Soroka.
 That team, which went 97-65 and won the East by four games, flamed out in five games to the St. Louis Cardinals in the division series, while the division rival Washington Nationals turned a wild-card berth into a World Series title.
 Fried, meanwhile, was toiling in Atlanta’s bullpen for the St. Louis series, while Anderson, 21 at the time, was not on the Braves’ postseason roster, having spent most of 2019 in Class AA.

 This year, the Braves had to replace all three members of that 2019 postseason rotation.
-Keuchel had departed as a free agent.
+Keuchel departed as a free agent.
 Foltynewicz regressed so deeply the Braves dispatched him to their alternate training site one start into his season, never to bring him back.
-Soroka, the NL rookie of the year runner-up in 2019, was lost for the season after tearing his Achilles’ in his third start of 2020.
+Soroka, the NL rookie of the year runner-up in 2019, was lost for the season after he tore his Achilles’ in his third start of 2020.

 But the stress test of the Braves’ rotation depth went even further than that.
 Veteran Felix Hernandez, whom the team envisioned as a fifth starter in 2020, opted out of the season during training camp because of novel coronavirus concerns.
 Lefty Cole Hamels, whom they signed to a one-year, $18 million free agent deal, showed up with a sore shoulder and made just one start.
 Sean Newcomb, their No. 3 starter coming out of camp, lasted just four starts before he was dispatched.
 And veteran lefty Tommy Milone — the best General Manager Alex Anthopoulos could do for a reinforcement at the trade deadline — bombed in three starts for the Braves and wound up on the injured list.